 Simplify your data analysis with Hevo today!
 Sign up here for a 14-day free trial!

 AWS Glue is a fully managed and cost-effective serverless ETL (Extract, Transform, and Load) service on the cloud.
 It allows you to categorize your data, clean and enrich it, and move it from source systems to target systems.

 AWS Glue uses a centralized metadata repository known as Glue Catalog, to generate the Scala or Python code to perform ETL and allows you to modify and add new transformations.
 It also does job monitoring, scheduling, metadata management, and retries.

 3. GCP Cloud Data Fusion

-GCP’s Cloud Data Fusion is the newly introduced, powerful, and fully managed data engineering product.
+GCP’s Cloud Data Fusion is a newly introduced, powerful, and fully managed data engineering product.
 It helps users to build dynamic and effective ETL pipelines to migrate the data from source to target by carrying out transformations in between.

 4. Apache Spark

 Apache Spark is an open-source lightning-fast in-memory computation framework that can be installed with the existing Hadoop ecosystem as well as standalone.
-Many distributions like Cloudera, Databricks, GCP have adopted Apache Spark in their framework for data computation.
+Many distributions like Cloudera, Databricks, and GCP have adopted Apache Spark in their framework for data computation.

-Talend is a popular tool to perform ETL on the data by using its pre-built drag and drop palette that contains pre-built transformations.
+Talend is a popular tool to perform ETL on the data by using its pre-built drag-and-drop palette that contains pre-built transformations.